debeando/zenit/README.md

 # Zenit

 Zenit is a daemon collector for metrics and log parsers for dedicated host for MySQL/Percona/Mariadb Servers and ProxySQL.
-Maybe not requires many another agents for this purpose, but with this one you'll find an excellent tool for database administration
+Maybe not requires many another agents for this purpose, but with this one you'll find an excellent tool for database administration.

 The name [Zenit](https://en.wikipedia.org/wiki/Zenit_(satellite)) is inspired by a russian spy satellite.